raspberrypilearning/fart-detector/WORKSHEET.md

 The answer to this question is actually part of our solution.
 You may already know that the GPIO pins work at 3.3 volts.
 So if you set a pin to be HIGH in output mode, that pin will give/supply 3.3 volts.
 If you set it to output LOW, though, it will be connected to ground but could form the return path for completing a circuit.

 In input mode things work slightly differently.
 Naturally, you would assume that the reading of the pin would be HIGH if it was connected to 3.3 volts and LOW if connected to ground.
 There is actually a voltage *threshold* that lies somewhere around 1.1 to 1.4 volts.
-The actual threshold varies slightly between different hardware revisions of the Raspberry Pi but this doesn't matter for our purposes.
+The threshold varies slightly between different hardware revisions of the Raspberry Pi, but this doesn't matter for our purposes.
 Below the threshold is LOW and above it is HIGH; so for example 1.0 volt would read LOW, despite there actually being some voltage there, whereas 1.6 volts would read HIGH, despite this being a lot less than 3.3.

-This is quite a hacky way to do it but if we use some resistors to bring the output voltage of the air quality sensor down to *just below* this threshold, then the spike caused by a fart will tip it over from LOW to HIGH and we have our digital fart detection.
+This is quite a hacky way to do it, but if we use some resistors to bring the output voltage of the air quality sensor down to *just below* this threshold, then the spike caused by a fart will tip it over from LOW to HIGH, and we have our digital fart detection.

 ## Step 0: Setting up your Pi